savchenkoyana/Nbody/2. Reproduce JGB/README.md

 # How to reproduce

-To reproduce the experiment, follow these steps:
+To reproduce the experiment, follow this pipeline:

 - Activate the Agama environment: